weaviate/weaviate-io/developers/weaviate/search/basics.md

 <details>
   <summary>Additional information</summary>

   Specify the information that you want your query to return.
 You can return object properties, object IDs, and object metadata.
-Weaviate search is based on the [GraphQL API](../api/graphql/index.md).

 </details>

 ## `limit` returned objects

-To return a limited number of objects, set a `limit`.
+Use `limit` to set a fixed maximum number of objects to return.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">